status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/state-content-bridging.md

 ```

 > Note: The `--storage-capacity:0` option is not required, but it is added here
-for the use case where the node's only focus is on gossiping content from the
+for the use case where the node's only focus is on gossiping content from the portal bridge.
-`nimbus_portal_bridge`.

 #### Step 2: Run an EL client (archive node) that supports `trace_replayBlockTransactions`

-The `nimbus_portal_bridge` needs access to the EL JSON-RPC API, either through a local
+The Nimbus Portal bridge needs access to the EL JSON-RPC API, either through a local
 Ethereum client or via a web3 provider.

 Currently the portal state bridge requires access to the following EL JSON-RPC APIs: